Comparing Credit Card Offers for Good Credit

 How long does it take to build good credit?

-It takes at least 3 months of credit activity before a credit score can be calculated, and sometimes 6 months, according to Experian's Rod Griffin.
+It typically takes at least 6 months of credit activity before a credit score can be calculated, according to credit scoring expert Barry Paperno.

 You need at least one credit account to have a credit file.
 When you don't have much credit to speak of, that's called having a thin file.
 With good habits (pay on time and in full each month), you can build your credit score within months.